Timothy McGee: Deep Six series

-McGee's writing has given him enough fame to be feted as a minor celebrity and he can enjoy perks such as VIP clubbing, as seen in the episode "Friends and Lovers".
+McGee's writing has given him enough fame to be feted as a minor celebrity, and he can enjoy perks such as VIP clubbing, as seen in the episode "Friends and Lovers".
 McGee has ostensibly used the profits from his writing to purchase a Porsche Boxster (seen in the episode "Twisted Sister") and an Armani leather jacket (seen in the episode "Dead Man Walking").
 He later mentions that he put the rest into a hedge fund, which crashed.

 The characters in McGee's books are actually based on the characters in the NCIS team, with Leroy Jethro Gibbs as L.J.
 Tibbs, Anthony DiNozzo as Tommy, Ziva David as Lisa, Abby Sciuto as Amy Sutton, Jimmy Palmer as Pimmy Jalmer, and himself as McGregor.
-In the episode "Smoked", it is shown that in his novel Deep Six, McGee portrays "Tommy" and "Lisa" as lovers, "Pimmy" as a necrophiliac (a reference to Jimmy's job as Ducky's assistant in the autopsy room) and "Tibbs" as in love with a Lt.
-Col. (mirroring Gibbs' brief relationship with Lt Col Hollis Mann).
+The episode "Smoked" reveals that in his novel Deep Six, McGee portrays "Tommy" and "Lisa" as lovers, "Pimmy" as a necrophiliac (a reference to Jimmy's job as Ducky's assistant in the autopsy room), and "Tibbs" as in love with a lieutenant colonel (mirroring Gibbs' brief relationship with Lt Col Hollis Mann).
 Unimpressed, Tony and Ziva subject McGee to relentless teasing and tormenting for the rest of the episode.
-Jimmy especially disliked his portrayal and refuses to give McGee a ride back to NCIS headquarters.
+Jimmy especially disliked his portrayal, and refuses to give McGee a ride back to NCIS headquarters.